eirikgr/FYS5555/README.md

 # FYS5555

 This git page has been created to gather all the "hands-on" material of the course Research-based particle physics (FYS5555).

+To copy all the material on your PC, in the terminal do `git clone https://github.com/Etienne357/FYS5555.git`

 - CompHEP is a software package and event generator used to compute cross-sections.
 Follow the instructions on the following readme file for its installation: https://github.com/Etienne357/FYS5555/blob/master/CompHEP/README.md.
 - An example dilepton (cut-and-count) analysis on the open data has been provided in the folder "Conventional_Analysis".
 This can be used as a skeleton to plot histograms and for further analyses.
 Instructions are found in https://github.com/Etienne357/FYS5555/tree/master/Conventional_Analysis/README.md.